 - Bad Breath: As bad as crooked teeth look, they can smell even worse.
 Bad breath is generally caused by lingering mouth bacteria, which can be difficult to properly clean from in between crooked teeth.

 - Damaging Self-Esteem: Having crooked teeth may reduce your confidence in your smile, this will cause reducing how much you show your smile in public which may have a negative impact on your social life including dating and work experiences.

 - Decreases Overall Health: Few people realize that dental issues can seriously affect more than just their oral health.
 Bacteria buildup may lead to more serious ailments, including heart disease, stroke, diabetes, and pneumonia.

 - TMJ Disorder: TMJ Disorder often stems from an imbalanced bite or a lack of harmony in the way your teeth come together.
 It can be a result of stress, teeth clenching, an accident or other trauma, arthritis, disk damage or even poorly balanced dental work.

 Schedule An Appointment

-Dr. Grosky and our dental care team are available to help you choose the best treatment option for your crooked teeth that will improve your oral health and restore your smile.
+Dr. Gorsky and our dental care team are available to help you choose the best treatment option for your crooked teeth that will improve your oral health and restore your smile.
 Contact us for a consultation.